realmaster42/EverybodyEditsProtocol/README.md

 > The chat color of the sender.

 ### <a id="rm-show">"show"</a>
-Occurs when key deactivates or timed doors change their state.
+Occurs when a key deactivates or timed doors change their state.

 `[0] String` Key
 > The name of the key (or timed door).
 > *See [Keys](#model-keys).*

 ### <a id="rm-smileyGoldBorder">"smileyGoldBorder"</a>
-Occurs when someone enables or disables gold smiley border.
+Occurs when someone toggles the gold smiley border.

 `[0] Integer` Player Id
 > The player's identifier.